One of the most common questions physiotherapists

 Heat may be applied to any injured area for 15-20 minutes at a time.
 In order to prevent burning, the temperature of the heat should be kept below 45 degrees Celsius.

-- Do not apply heat or ice to an area where sensation is impaired
+- Heat or ice should not be applied to an area where sensation is impaired

-- Do not apply heat over a region of a known or suspected blood clot
+- Don’t apply heat over a region of a known or suspected blood clot

 - Do not apply heat over the low back or abdomen of a pregnant woman